olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

 libraries & tool chains as what's available in production.
 ```

 ## Learning objectives ##
 ```
-* Writing a Dockerfile to run the website locally
+* Writing a Dockerfile to run the website locally with Docker
 * Using Docker Compose
 * Testing the app with RSpec, Capybara, Selenium to talk to a real browser & test elements from it
 * Writing Terraform code to deploy the website into an AWS s3 bucket to host the website
 * Writing and running integration tests
-* Writing a CI/CD pipeline with Jenkins that will build, test, and deploy the app.
+* Writing an automated CI/CD pipeline with Jenkins that will build, test, and deploy the app.
 * apply DevOps principles to a sample app for a travel booking company

 ```